extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/register_device_credentials.rst

                                      - None

                                      **Default**: None
-   *snmp_v2c*                        SNMPv2 community string.
+   *snmp_v2c*                        The SNMPv2 community string.
 This is mandatory in snmp_version value is "v2".

                                      Type: ``string``
-   *snmpv3_user*                     SNMPv3 User.
+   *snmpv3_user*                     The SNMPv3 User.
 This is mandatory if snmp_version is "v3".

                                      Type: ``string``

                                      **Default**: None
-   *snmpv3_auth*                     SNMPv3 authentication protocol.
+   *snmpv3_auth*                     The SNMPv3 authentication protocol.
 This is mandatory if snmp_version is "v3".

                                      Choose from: